Bacon Kale Frittata

 A cast iron pan is the best tool for the job because it goes seamlessly from stove top to oven.
 I use mine all the time making pan-roasted chicken breasts, pork tenderloin, and skillet cornbread.

-What to serve with a bacon kale frittata
+What to serve with a bacon, kale and leek frittata

 - A simple salad like this carrot salad or peach burrata Caprese.